Cal Poly Humboldt MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person at the Arcata campus.
 Program-specific scheduling information (day versus evening) is not publicly detailed on the program page.

-Licensure Track: LMFT track.
+Licensure Track: California LMFT.
 Per the program page, the curriculum provides the coursework necessary to meet California educational requirements for the Marriage and Family Therapist license.
 LPCC or dual licensure pathways are not publicly advertised.

 Accreditation: Cal Poly Humboldt holds regional accreditation through the WASC Senior College and University Commission (WSCUC); a reaffirmation review is in progress as of the 2025 to 2026 cycle per the Cal Poly Humboldt accreditation page.
 The Counseling Psychology MA is not publicly listed as COAMFTE- or CACREP-accredited.
 The program states that it meets California Board of Behavioral Sciences educational requirements for LMFT licensure.